 Is hypnosis a one-hit wonder, dog and pony show?
-Is it merely about temporarily getting rid of an unwanted behavior?
+Is it merely about temporarily getting rid of an unwanted behaviour?

 The fact that a person consciously wants to stop doing what they’re doing but cannot doesn’t indicate a weakness of will.
 It simply shows that the internal drive is more powerful than conscious willpower.
 It's because they are not consciously aware of that drive that they are powerless to change it.

 Many clients have deeply rooted trust issues.
 This is doubly true for clients with addiction problems.
-The behavior is a well-practiced avoidance strategy.
+The behaviour is a well-practiced avoidance strategy.
 And you’re asking them to dive into shark-infested waters.

 Many clients suffer with feelings of hopelessness.
 Many are medicated.
 And that, in itself, can be a problem.
-Most are burdened with thoughts that continually erode their already devalued sense of worth.
-And clients who present with a single issue often have multiple symptoms, which means multiple aspects calling for resolution and that makes for complexity.
+Most are burdened with thoughts that continually erode their already devalued sense of self-worth.
+And clients who present with a single issue often have multiple symptoms, which means multiple aspects calling for resolution.
+That makes for complexity - which can take time.

 Complex issues take time

 We have all been socialized to get the best “deal”.
-Strive to get more for less.
-And who doesn’t want to get rid of the obstacles overnight?
+We feel virtuous when we strive to get more for less.
+Who wouldn’t want to get rid of the obstacles overnight?
 This is what makes pharmaceutical solutions so seductive.
 Just take the pill and forget about it.
 Result?
-As a society we’re getting sicker.
+As a society, we’re getting sicker.

 We’ve been socialized to give little to no credence to our feelings.
-We all learned pretty early on to mask how we feel with substances.
+We all learned pretty early on how substances can be used to mask how we feel.
 Feel sad?
 Have a cookie.
 Is it any wonder we so readily accepted medication as a way to eradicate normal, human emotions?

 The quick-fix mentality is main stream

 This mentality is daily reinforced by the pharmaceutical industry that promises us a pill for whatever ails us.